confluentinc/ksql/design-proposals/klip-17-sql-union.md

 ## What is not in scope

 * Introduction of `UNION` operator: which removes duplicates from the result set.
-We may choose to introduce this later, but is not required in any MVP.
+Each record in a stream is an immutable fact.
+Hence the concept of a duplicate does not exist.
 * Introduction of `UNION ALL` support on tables. though it may not be much work to add this later.
 Support for tables is not required to remove `INSERT INTO` and unblock the other KLIPs, hence it has been de-scoped.
 * And changes to `INSERT VALUES` functionality: this KLIP does not address any issues with `INSERT VALUES`.
-These will be covered by [KLIP-21](klip-21_correct_insert_values_semantics.md).
+These will be covered by [KLIP-21][21].
 * Type coercion: the SQL standard only requires the matching columns from each `SELECT` in the union to have 'similar data types'.
 Such type coercion is not required for an MVP and may be added later.
+* Ordering guarantees: `UNION ALL` will not offer any cross-topic-partitioning ordering guarantees.
+If this is deemed useful, it can be looked at in a follow on KLIP.

 ## Value/Return